Grosse Ile Township, Michigan: Demographics

 The U.S. Census Bureau also defined Grosse Ile Township as a census-designated place (CDP) in the 2000 Census so that the community would appear on the list of places (like cities and villages) as well on the list of county subdivisions (like other townships).
 The final statistics for the township and the CDP were identical.

 As of the census of 2020, there were 10,786 people, and 4,250 households residing in the township.
 The population density was 1,194.2 persons per square mile.
 The racial makeup of the township was 90.5% White, 3.4% African American, 0.2% Native American, 2.6% Asian, 0% Pacific Islander, and 3.0% from two or more races.
-Hispanic or Latino of any race were 3.2% of the population.
+Hispanic or Latino residents of any race were 3.2% of the population.

 The median income for a household in the township was $125,469.
 The per capita income for the township was $65,696.
 About 3.2% of the population were below the poverty line.

 The township is considered to be among the safest communities in Michigan.